pecen/Labs/README.md

 	- Folder: Mvvm Dialog Service
 	- Solution name: DialogsInMvvm.sln
 	- Framework: .Net 6.0
 	- Purpose: To extend the original solution with pure Mvvm and no code-behind.
 Possibly some extra functionality as well along the way.
+ 	- Outcome: Fill in here what is accomplished and what the outcome became when the lab is finished.